Tool Introduction

 Globally, there are two main units used to measure blood glucose concentration:

-- Millimoles per liter (mmol/L): This is the internationally recognized blood glucose unit, also known as the "British Standard" or "International Standard," widely used in countries and regions such as Europe, Canada, Australia, and China.
+- Millimoles per liter (mmol/L): This is the internationally accepted blood glucose unit, also known as the "British Standard" or "International Standard," widely used in countries and regions such as Europe, Canada, Australia, and China.

 - Milligrams per deciliter (mg/dL): This is the most commonly used blood glucose unit in the United States, also known as the "American Standard," and is also used in some Asian and Latin American countries.

-Given the existence of two different unit standards, understanding and being able to perform quick and accurate conversions is crucial for cross-regional health information exchange and self-management.
+Due to the existence of two different unit standards, understanding and being able to perform quick and accurate conversions is crucial for cross-regional health information exchange and self-management.

-Blood Glucose Calculation Formulas
+Blood Glucose Calculation Formula

 The conversion between blood glucose units mmol/L and mg/dL is based on a fixed molecular weight relationship.
 The main conversion formulas are as follows: